 Presenters may submit their work for consideration by the editors of the Selected Papers of the Ohio Valley Shakespeare Conference. https://ideaexchange.uakron.edu/spovsc/

 The conference is open to graduate students for regular sessions, and to undergraduate students for roundtable discussions.
 Both graduate students and undergraduate students are encouraged to submit papers for The Rick Smith Memorial Prize competition to Professor Hillary Nunn at firstname.lastname@example.org by Friday, May 17.

 Please send abstracts of 250-500 words to Joseph Sullivan at email@example.com.
 Early acceptance deadline for abstracts ls Friday, March 1.
-The final deadline for abstracts is Friday, April 26.
+The final deadline for abstracts has been extended to Monday, May 6, 2019.

 Check out our website at https://ovshakes.org/ Follow us on Twitter @OVSC